mrocklin/mrocklin.github.io/usage-based-pricing.md

     product realize they only need to spend $5,000-10,000.

     The vast majority of cloud usage today is misuse and our product stops misuse.
-This is great for the user, and bad for the cloud (🎉).
-However, it's also bad for us (under usage based pricing (😞))
+Stopping misuse is great for the user (🎉) and bad for the cloud (🎉).
+    However, it's also bad for us (😞) under usage based pricing.

-2.  **Python** is more prone to these 100x efficiency swings than other technologies, like SQL, where 2-10x is more common.
+2.  **Python** is more prone to these 100x efficiency swings than other technologies, like SQL, where 2-5x is more common.

     Python can be either incredibly efficient or inefficient based on expertise.

-    Novices are less cost-prone with our product, both because of the product itself, and because of our incredible support team (more on this later)
+With our product novices are less cost-prone, both because of the product itself, and because of our incredible support team (more on this later)

-    We could stop giving good support (we'd probably earn more) but this doesn't feel great.
-There's clearly a lot of value that we'd like to generate and capture.
+    We could make the product worse or stop giving good support and we'd probably earn more but this doesn't feel great.
+There's clearly a lot of value that we can generate and would like to capture.

 3.  **SMBs** for velocity reasons we mostly focus on Small and Medium Businesses (SMBs) rather than large enterprises.